Ebola fears prompt big responses around globe

 SYMPTOM FREE BUT UNINVITED:

 New York’s Syracuse University “uninvited” Pulitzer Prize-winning photographer Michel du Cille, of The Washington Post, to the school’s fall journalism workshop since du Cille returned from covering the Ebola crisis in Liberia.
 Du Cille said he returned 21 days ago and is symptom free.
-University vice chancellor and provost Eric Spina told The Post-Standard newspaper in Syracuse that the school consulted with university and county health officials and made the decision out of safety concerns.
+Lorraine Branham, dean of the university’s school of public communications, said Syracuse consulted with university and county health officials and decided to be cautious.
+“I erred in favor of students’ safety,” she said.
+Branham said she has invited du Cille visit the campus in a few weeks to share “the terrific work he did in Liberia” and discuss his concerns over being excluded from the workshop.